 Uncovering Risk Factors

-Certain activity and behaviour may indicate that a person is prone to commit rash acts.
+Certain activity and behavior may indicate that a person is prone to commit rash acts.

 These can be divided into 2 groups: